shan-biodigital/unreal-shader-project/README.md

 Another approach that I saw was that engineers could create `.usf` files (basically Unreal’s version of HLSL) and draw to render targets.
 Seems like this required more C++ setup which I haven’t fully explored yet.

-I'm happy to learn how to do this, but I'm mainly not sure how to prioritize my work between Unreal (C++), Maya (Python), 3D Web Engine (WebGL, Typescript).
-Way too much to context switch between lol.

 ![Math Lady Thinking](./MyShaderProject/Screenshots/09-math-lady-thinking.jpg)

 ---